-I am stealing this picture from a friend who posted it on IG early this fall, thinking, yes, that’s me too.
-I am not an advocate of breaking the law or disobeying authority, or not following the Word of God.
+When I saw this, I thought, ‘yes, that’s me too.”
+I don’t advocate breaking the law or disobeying authority, or not following the Word of God.

 So, yes, my friends, draw new lines.
 Follow the Lord in the new and exciting…and the mundane of Monday’s and Tuesday’s.
 Ask him for guidance for each step, he will answer and help you color the page he has for you.